teopista/sepal-doc/docs/source/setup/presentation.rst

 There are four main navigation tabs in the dock on the left side of the screen:

 -   **Process:** Select imagery and create mosaics.
 -   **Files:** Navigate through your personal SEPAL folders.
-This is where you can download, delete, and visualize data (using the Data Visualization link).
+This is where you can download and delete files
 -   **Terminal:** Access the command line for the LINUX server.
 -   **Apps:** Follow links to a variety of pre-loaded tools.